 When I was younger, I travelled in several countries and visited lots of cathedrals and churches.
 Never, to my recollection, did I ever see the flag of the country I was in displayed inside the church or cathedral I was visiting.
 When I returned to the US, I never gave the subject any more thought.

-Several years later, I became a Christian and again visited several churches.
-In a few I noticed that a flag was set up on the dais where the preacher would give the sermon.
+Several years later, I became a Christian and again visited several churches in America.
+In a few, I noticed that a flag was set up on the dais where the preacher would give the sermon.
 I spoke to my husband about it and said it bothered me to see a national flag set up in a church.
 He had seen it before and it didn’t bother him one way or the other.

 I have thought about it since and have come to the conclusion that we should keep our Christianity separate from our national affiliation.
 There is nothing wrong with national pride and patriotism, but our first allegiance must always be to Jesus Christ.
 We serve a King who is over all earthly kingdoms and reigns from his heavenly kingdom.